Taikocuya/ALX/README.md

 ### clearcache.cmd & clearcache.rb

 Clears the cache storage in the `cache` directory.
-If you clear the cache storage, snapshots will not be loaded and differences will not be detected, which enormously increases the next runtime.
 Normally, you will not need this utility, however, it can be used to force a recompilation of all files.

 ```
 build